ArkEcosystemArchive/platform-sdk/docs/EXAMPLES.md

 // Forget all wallets (Use with caution!) profile.wallets().flush();

-// List all transactions that wallet has sent or received await wallet.transactions();
+// List all transactions that a wallet has sent or received await wallet.transactions();

-// List all transactions that wallet has sent await wallet.sentTransactions();
+// List all transactions that a wallet has sent await wallet.sentTransactions();

-// List all transactions that wallet received await wallet.receivedTransactions();
+// List all transactions that a wallet received await wallet.receivedTransactions();

+// List all votes that a wallet casted await wallet.votes();

+// List all voters that a wallet has await wallet.voters();
 ```

 ## Contacts